thawancomt/Sistem-Store/PATTERNS.md

     Always use get and post decorators to handle the get and post routes

 Rule for HTML files
-    The names of files need to Be SnakeCase
+    The names of files need to Be PacalCase

 Rule for CRUD process
     READ METHOD's